farhadgolgoli/Wedding-Website/README.md

 # Wedding-Website
-This is wedding website, Including : HTML5, Css3, Javascript, Swiper
+This is wedding website, Including : HTML5, Css3, Javascript, swiper